 It’s true, the government have completely fucked us over, and it’s apparently about to get worse, for which I can only send my condolences to those wanting to further their education.
-Of course, I can’t speak for every University or course, and my University wasn’t terrible or anything but the course I took certainly wasn’t worth £27,000!
-That’s without what I spent on accommodating and living.
+Of course, I can’t speak for every university or course, and my university wasn’t terrible or anything, but the course I took certainly wasn’t worth £27,000!
+That’s without what I spent on accommodation and living.
 I’m basically entering my 20s in around £40,000 – £45,000 debt!

 9. …But I guess, overall, the experience is invaluable